Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainable product design and manufacturing

-Requirements: Products are evaluated across five categories: Material Health, Product Circularity, Clean Air & Climate Protection, Water & Soil Stewardship, and Social Fairness.
+What are the Requirements: Products are evaluated across five categories: Material Health, Product Circularity, Clean Air & Climate Protection, Water & Soil Stewardship, and Social Fairness.
 Each category is assessed at levels ranging from Bronze to Platinum, with the overall certification level determined by the lowest category achievement.

-Description: Established by the Cradle to Cradle Products Innovation Institute, the Cradle to Cradle Certified® program provides a comprehensive framework for designing and manufacturing products that contribute to a circular economy.
+What does it mean: Established by the Cradle to Cradle Products Innovation Institute, the Cradle to Cradle Certified® program provides a comprehensive framework for designing and manufacturing products that contribute to a circular economy.
 By focusing on material safety, product circularity, renewable energy, water stewardship, and social fairness, the certification encourages continuous improvement and innovation in sustainability practices.

 Link: Cradle to Cradle Certified® Product Standard